 Electrification, not least within industry, is crucial to Sweden’s future success in achieving the goal of becoming a fossil-free welfare country by 2045.
 There are also challenges having to do with grid capacity and local power shortages.
 How will industry be able to overcome these problems and create opportunities instead?
-Jonas Bergqvist at RISE has some answers.
+Sara Bargi at RISE has some answers.

 A doubling.
 That is what is expected to happen with Swedish electricity consumption if we replace all energy consumption with electricity.

-– “Today, we are producing around 160 terawatt hours of electricity per year in Sweden, and we ourselves are consuming around 140 of those terawatt hours,” says Jonas Bergqvist, Focus Area Leader for future energy systems at RISE.
+– “Today, we are producing around 160 terawatt hours of electricity per year in Sweden, and we ourselves are consuming around 140 of those terawatt hours,” says Sara Bargi, Focus Area Leader for future electrical systems at RISE.

 A necessary transition